 All students are expected to be well groomed and appropriately dressed at school or during schoolrelated functions off campus.
 Immodest or distracting attire is inappropriate.
 Facial jewelry or distracting jewelry is also not allowed.
 This interpretation can extend to haircuts, jewelry, makeup, or other aspects of personal appearance.
+Unnatural hair color is not consistent with the school uniform or dress policy.

 There are occasionally free dress days on which students are not required to wear the school uniform.
-These may occur approximately once a month, usually in connection with a special holiday or event, and will be announced by the school administration.
+These may occur approximately once a month, usually in connection with a special holiday or event.
 Students will normally wear the school uniform for field trips, unless otherwise indicated on the permission form.